-In 1944 the church was restored and decorated by E. Ritz.
-It is now possible to see the remains of the Crusader Church, the exterior of the apse of which represents the keel of a boat.
+In 1944 the church was restored and decorated by b.
+Ritz.
+It is NOW possible to see the remains of the Crusader Church, the exterior of the apse of which represents the keel of a boat.

 In front of the Church the Polish soldiers, who occupied the Casa Nova during the war, built in 1945 a monument dedicated to Our Lady of Czestochowa.
-On either side of the Virgin are St. Michael, St. Christopher, a medieval Knight and a Polish Soldier of the Third Army.
+On either side of the Virgin are st. Michael, st. Christopher, a medieval Knight and a Polish Soldier of the Third Army.

-There is a Melkite Church and a Hospice for the Franciscan Sisters.
-Jamia el Bahr, a mosque built by Omar, is probably on the site of the Crusader Cathedral, and Jamia el Kebir, built by 'Omar's son, Yousef, is also probably on a Crusader foundation.
-One is now a Museum.
-The Mission Hospital of the Church of Scotland founded by Dr. Torrance, has served the public well for many years.
+There is a Melkite Church and a Hospice for the Franciscan sisters.
+Jamia el Bahr, a mosque built by Omar is probably on the site of the Crusader Cathedral, and Jamia el Kebir, built by 'Omar's son, Yousef, is also pro \hat{\gamma} \damma \gamma^n a Crusader foundation.
+One is now a Museum in Mission Hospital of the Church of Scotland founded by Dr. Torrance, has served the public well for many years.

 To the left of the Tiberias - Nazareth road is the Tomb of Maimonides.
-Maimonides (Rabbi Moshe Ben Maimon := Rambam) was the great Jewish philosopher and Talmudical scholar of the Middle Ages.
-He wrote in Arabic.
-He died (1204) in Cairo, where he was court physician to Saladin and was buried in Tiberias.
+Maimonides (Rabbi Moshe Ben Maimon = Rambam) was the great Jewish philosopher and Talmudical fix" o he Middle Ages He wrote in Arabic He died (TAY) in Cairo, where he was court physician to Saladin and was buried in Tiberias.
 His tomb is a place of pilgrimage for Jews.
 Near it are the tombs of Rabbi Akiba (who supported Bar Kochba) and Rabbis Johanan ben Sakkai and Ammi, famous for their religious teachings.

-The original city, south of the present town, has left traces in columns and capitals in the fields.
+The original city, south of the present town, has left traces in columns and capitals in the fields!
 In 1920 excavations brought to light the remains of a synagogue, the Roman stadium and the Castle of Antipas.

-Following the shore for 2 kms we reach el-Hammam (Hammat, Jos.
+Following the shore for 2 kms we reach el~ Hammam (Hammat, Jos.
 19,35), the Termae (hot springs), famous even in antiquity.
-The temperature of the waters is $60^{\circ}$ c: they contain radioactive mineral salts, very helpful in case of rheumatism.
+The temperature of the waters is $60^{\circ}$ c they contain radioactive mineral salts, very helpful in case of rheumatism.
 Excavations (now in progress) revealed the remains of a beautiful synagogue of 5 cent.
-A. D., with Greek inscriptions in the mosaic floor.
+A. D, with Greek inscriptions in the mosaic floor.

-A building, with two white domes, above the baths, is the traditional tomb of Rabbi Meir Ba'aab Haness (the miracle-worker) who lived in the 2nd cent.
+A building, with two white domes, above the baths, is the traditional tomb of Rabbi Men Ba'aab Haness (the miracle-worker) who lived in the 2nd cent.

-Passing Kinneret, founded in 1908 near the ruins of Sennabris, where Vespasian once encamped, we reach Kirbet el Kerak, the ancient Beth-Jerah (house of the moon) of the Talmud, and known as Philoteria (in honour of the sister of Ptolemy Philadelpus) in the Hellenistic period.
+Passing Kinneret, founded in 1908 near the ruins of Schnabris, where Vespasian once encamped, We reach Kirbet el Kerak, the ancient Beth-Jerah (house of the moon) of the Talmud, and known as Philoteria (in honour of the sister of Ptolemy Philadelpus) in the Hellenistic period.
 Excavation have revealed levels of occupation from the Chalcolithic to the Bronze.
 It was probably the capital of the region in the Canaanite period.
-Of the Roman period there are remains of the baths and the theatre: there are remains of a synagogue of the 4 th cent.
-To the north is a church of three naves with a mosaic pavement and Greek inscriptions.
+Of the Roman period there are remains of the baths and the theatre, there are remains of a synagogue of the 4th cent.
+To the north ${\rm is}$ a church of three naves with a mosaic pavement and Greek inscriptions.
 The type of pottery found here in large quantities is known as "Khirbet Kerak Ware" (lustrous burnished red and black pottery).

-The Jordan River is reached after 10 kms from Tiberias (see p.
-652).
+The Jordan River ${\rm is}$ reached after 10 kms from Tiberias (see ${\rm p.}$ 652).